• SAA Faculty, staff, and students who attended the 2022 NAIS People of Color Conference

 IMMEDIATE AND LONG-TERM PRIORITIES

-• Update Beloved Community, St. Agnes’ Community Culture Strategic Plan, to prepare for the next three years of promoting equitable practices for the entire St. Agnes community.
+Continuing implementation of Beloved Community, St. Agnes’ Three-Year Community Culture Strategic Plan, that promotes equitable practices for the entire St. Agnes community around the themes of:

-• Engage students in deliberate and detailed efforts to promote human dignity in all of our interactions.
+Engaging students and faculty/staff in deliberate and detailed efforts to promote human dignity through supportive and respectful dialogue in an ongoing roundtable series.

-• Build a network of students, families, faculty/staff, and alumnae with extensive training and agency in creating an equitable and inclusive St. Agnes community.
+Building a network of students, families, faculty/staff, and alumnae with extensive training and agency in creating an equitable and inclusive St. Agnes community using the National SEED Network model.

 LEARNING